 LaserGRBL is a free open-source software not related with any brand.
 We not sell Laser engraver, but we can suggest some solutions for all budgets.
 Looking for a discount code?

 What laser engraver I should buy?
 Can you reccomand one?

 For those who want to start in the world of laser engraving I recommend a laser diode engraver.
-They are generally easier to use, do not require special calibrations, can be easily assembled in a few minutes and, most importantly, can be purchased with a very limited budget (150€ – 250€).
+They are easier to use, do not require special calibrations, can be easily assembled in a few minutes and can be purchased with a very limited budget (150€ – 250€).

 With a 20W (5.5 optical power) laser diode you will have the possibility to easily engrave on plastic, wood, leather, cardboard and to cut paper, cardboard, leather.

 It is also possible to cut plywood up to 4/5mm thick, but if cutting is your main job better orient yourself on more powerful CO2 machines (read more).

 The laser modules generally supplied with laser engraver are heavily pumped to obtain the highest powers, for this reason I strongly advise against letting them work for long periods at maximum power, otherwise they burn quickly.
 This recommendation applies more or less to all manufacturers. (read more)